Moses in the Bullrushes

 - Scyld Scefing, the legendary ancestor of the Danish royal lineage is described as arriving this way in Beowulf.

-- Video game example: in Castle of the Winds, the Big Bad kills your parents in an attempt to kill you, the Chosen One.
+- In Castle of the Winds, the Big Bad kills your parents in an attempt to kill you, the Chosen One.
 Your parents knew it was coming, however, and left little baby Player in the hands of a elderly farmer couple.

-- Another videogame example(and spoiler): in Final Fantasy IX, Princess Garnet is revealed to be one of the last Summoners, who survived a great catastrophe by going away with her mother on a boat.
+- In Final Fantasy IX, Princess Garnet is revealed to be one of the last Summoners, who survived a great catastrophe by going away with her mother on a boat.
 Her mother, though, had died as soon as they got to Alexandria.
 Also, Zidane qualifies once the full scope of his origin is revealed

 - Seemingly played straight in Fire Emblem: Radiant Dawn with Pelleas, lost heir to Daein, except that he isn't taken in by a family and grows up in an orphanage.
 However, it's subverted when after fulfilling a boatload of conditions, you find out in the epilogue that Soren is the true heir.
 A subversion in that not only does he not become king, he doesn't even know.
 Made particularly ironic when it's revealed that Pelleas' special birthmark that identified him as the heir is actually a Spirit Charmer mark; Soren, who has the genuine Brand, probably owes his survival to being confused for a Spirit Charmer.

 - Micaiah is one of these as well.

 - The Player Character of Jade Empire was a baby Spirit Monk taken from the destruction of Dirge and raised by Master Li to reclaim his/her heritage.